AwsafAlam/wasm-benchmark/README.md

-# wasm-benchmark
+### Investigating WebAssembly Runtime Performance for C++, Rust and Go

-A test suite for benchmarking C++, Rust and Go runtimes when converted to WebAssembly
+WASM_Benchmark: A test suite for benchmarking C++, Rust and Go runtimes when converted to WebAssembly